 9. Gather a Strong Volunteer Team for Plunge Day

 Now that you’ve determined all of the stations necessary to execute a successful polar plunge, be sure to perform outreach for volunteers to be able to staff each station accordingly.
 Registration and concession stands can use volunteers young and old and varied in skills.
-Volunteers in the emergency aid station should be certified, skilled and experienced.
+Volunteers in the emergency aid station should be certified, skilled, and experienced.
 Reaching out to EMTs, nurses or doctors for charitable contributions of their time and skills may be helpful.
 As for the waiver, if the organization does not have a legal adviser, see if you can receive pro-bono assistance to draft the waiver.
-The waiver is especially important as this will clarity that participants are aware of the risks for their participation and do not hold your organization liable if anything should occur.
+The waiver is especially important as this will clarify that participants are aware of the risks for their participation and do not hold your organization liable if anything should occur.

 10. Take the Plunge!